HattySohaib/GDG-Roadmaps/README.md

 ## Contribution

 We welcome contributions from the community to improve and expand these roadmaps.
-If you have any suggestions or would like to contribute, please refer to the [Contributing Guidelines](CONTRIBUTING.md).
+If you have any suggestions or would like to contribute, please raise a PR.